CharityKithaka/chakifood/README.md

-# Chakifood-Website
+# Chakifood-Webpage
-A simple food website built to utilize the main HTML and CSS features.
+A simple food webpage built to utilize the main HTML and CSS features.